microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 Link - https://github.com/microsoft/iomt-fhir/tree/master/tools/data-mapper#how-to-make-mappings

-At the end of Step 4 you will have a sample set of IoT Maps which can be used with the FHIR service and IoT Connector.
+At the end of Step 4 you will have a sample set of IoT Maps which can be used with the FHIR service and MedTech service.

 For more information on the IoT Mappings visit the docs page - https://github.com/microsoft/iomt-fhir/blob/master/docs/Configuration.md.